Blooming was inspired by pour over drip coffee brewers... releasing CO2 and allowing the grounds to be fully saturated.

 It's a great profile for extracting sweetness, esp from lighter roast coffee that is really acidic.

-You can replicate this on a lever machine.... or any machine that allows you to control pressure.
+You can replicate this on a lever machine.... or any machine that allows you to control flow.

-Firstly, make sure you grind slightly finer than usual.
+Firstly, make sure you grind finer than you would usually for espresso.

 Method: